-Post – As you switch on the power, it will identify the hardware and certain other information such as system ID, memory division, serial number, architecture type and IP address.
-In addition, it also loads a program which is known as bootblk.
+Ans: Post – As you switch on the power, it will identify the hardware and certain other information such as system ID, memory division, serial number, architecture type and IP address.
+In addition, it also loads a program that is known as bootblk.

-OBPROM –This abbreviation stands for open bootable program.
+OBPROM –This abbreviation stands for an open bootable program.
 It helps –

-1. Diagnose hardware and memory of operating system.
+1. Diagnose hardware and memory of the operating system.

 2. Create device subdivision and load book block from 0-15 sector and it is known as secondary book programmable ufsboot.